 When these drugs are used for a very long time, it becomes very hard to withdraw, basically creating an addiction.
-Luckily, there are services such as opiate addiction rehab orange county, that specialize in providing professional treatment to the addiction and symptoms.
+Luckily, there are services such as opiate addiction rehab, that specialize in providing professional treatment to the addiction and symptoms.

 Dangers of opiate addiction

 When the body develops a tolerance for the opioids being used, one gets the urge to take more of the drug, so as to get an intense feeling of being high.
 Opioids basically slow down bodily functions, which becomes problematic when used in excess.
 The most common effect of opiate overdose is respiratory complications to the level where one cannot breathe, leading to suffocation and loss of life.